Difficult Lessons: Creating Access in a Virtual World

 An awareness late in the game – that the captioning and translation had some uploading challenges and so needed to run tomorrow instead of today, and that ASL was not included for every video.

 Access is a process, not a product.
 It’s something to work towards, strive for, and, when push comes to shove, something to fight for.
 It’s a messy process that takes learning difficult lessons about cost, organization, communication, and trust.
 But, it should also be a process that in the end sparks of community rather than division.
 Access making should be joyful.

-When we “account” for Disabled audiences, we depend on their perspective and participation in order for the event itself to be successful.
-We account for and desire participation from Disabled community members and understand that without it, the event has failed.
+When we “account” for disabled audiences, we depend on their perspective and participation in order for the event itself to be successful.
+We account for and desire participation from disability community members and understand that without it, the event has failed.

 So, today we struggle, and tomorrow, when the more accessible version can be viewed, we will get a glimpse of the community of accessibility that Grand Rapids wants to create.
 Not perfect, but better.